 If you are currently experiencing distress or abuse at work and you require immediate help, please close topic 1 and refer to topic 9.

-If you are interested in generally improving your literacy about your new workplace rights under transformational new WHS laws, you may like to read topics 1-12 in order at your own pace, or simply save the website in your favourites and refer to it as needed.
+Alternatively, if you are interested in generally improving your literacy about your new workplace rights under transformational new WHS laws, you may like to read topics 1-12 in order at your own pace, or simply save the website in your favourites and refer to it as needed.

 A turning point for every medical workplace